CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 });
 ```

-Inside the match selection page component, we listen for any incoming messages containing the `room-number`; which the matching service will send to the frontend once a match has been found.
+Within the match selection page component, we listen for any incoming messages containing the `room-number`, which the matching service will send to the frontend once a match has been found.

 When this message is received, two actions are performed:

 - a popup notification is displayed to inform the user that a match has been found
   - done using the `showMatchFoundToast()` method call